 The PEA pathway, which is believed to play an important role in the regulation of neuroinflammation and pain signaling, represents a promising potential mechanism to treat multiple conditions of chronic pain.
 PEA is an endogenous bioactive lipid that has been evaluated for various pain conditions in more than 30 clinical studies, with over 2,500 patients, including patients with pain related to LSR and DPNP, treated with dietary supplement PEA in these studies.
 Fifteen of these studies were randomized, controlled trials (RCTs) in a total of approximately 1,500 patients, with thirteen of these RCTs demonstrating a statistically significant improvement in pain reduction endpoints.
 A peer-reviewed meta-analysis of eight RCTs conducted with PEA demonstrated a weighted mean reduction in pain intensity score (based on Visual Analog Scale, (VAS)) of approximately two points compared to control, which compares favorably to the reductions in pain intensity reported from clinical trials with currently approved chronic pain medications.
-In addition, previous clinical trials of PEA have shown encouraging safety and tolerability data with few adverse events related to PEA treatment reported in the published clinical studies.
-Despite this promising precedent clinical data supporting the exploration of the potential utility of PEA in chronic pain treatment, PEA is only currently available as a dietary supplement (nutraceutical), which has shown low bioavailability and overall poor drug-like properties.
+In addition, few adverse events related to PEA treatment have been reported in these published clinical studies.
+Despite this promising precedent clinical data supporting the exploration of the potential utility of PEA in chronic pain treatment, there are no PEA-based therapeutics approved by the U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA) or similar foreign regulatory authorities.
+Rather, PEA is only currently available as a dietary supplement (nutraceutical), which has shown low bioavailability and overall poor drug-like properties.

 As a prodrug of PEA, ETX-810 was designed to significantly improve the absorption and systemic exposure of PEA beyond what is achievable with currently available formulations, potentially maximizing the therapeutic effect.
-We believe that ETX-810 offers several key differentiating features compared to currently available therapies for chronic pain.
+While to date there have been no PEA-based therapeutics, we believe that the precedent favorable clinical activity of PEA makes a compelling case for the development of a PEA-based prodrug, and we believe that ETX-810 offers several key differentiating features compared to currently available therapies for chronic pain.